Heterothele gabonensis: Behavior

 They are semi arboreal tarantulas, making intricate webs in leaves and branches.
-They are skittish, preferring to run rather then fight, but they are also willing to bite.
+They are skittish, preferring to run rather than fight, but they are also willing to bite.
 They have also shown communal tendencies, as they will tolerate each other for extended periods of time, though this has not been fully tested.
 Being compared to the Heterothele villosella tarantula, with its level of communalism.This of course is not recommended in captivity, especially with such a rare tarantula.